Master of Science

 Our primary goals are to produce innovative scholarly work and train competent speech-language pathologists to provide services to individuals and their families across the life span.

 The Communication Sciences and Disorders Program at the University of Arkansas aspires to become a leader in the field of speech-language pathology in the areas of teaching, research, and service.
 Our program aims to disseminate quality interdisciplinary basic and applied research relevant to speech and hearing sciences and related fields.
 We strive to promote evidence-based practices by educating students through the integration of academic coursework, diverse clinical practicum experiences, research opportunities, and service in the community.
 We expect our graduate alumni to be well known in the community for providing clients with outstanding clinical services.

-The Master of Science degree in the Communication Sciences and Disorders program at the University of Arkansas is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Blvd., No. 310, Rockville, MD 20850; 800-498-2071 or 301-296-5700.
+The Master of Science (M.S) education program in the Communication Sciences and Disorders program at the University of Arkansas is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Blvd., No. 310, Rockville, MD 20850; 800-498-2071 or 301-296-5700.